thechelsuk/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 29 November 2025

-- The average temperature today is 11.09˚C,
+- The average temperature today is 10.79˚C,
-- With highs of 11.51˚C and lows of 10.47˚C,
+- With highs of 11.09˚C and lows of 10.16˚C,
-- It may feel like 10.55˚C with overcast clouds
+- It may feel like 10.27˚C with moderate rain
-- The wind speed is 8.94m/s and visibility is 10000m
+- The wind speed is 4.47m/s and visibility is 4949m
-- The pressure is 1002hPa and humidity is 88%
+- The pressure is 1000hPa and humidity is 90%
 - The sun will rise at 07:50 and set at 16:02

 <!-- weather_marker ends -->